Stock Market Investing

 How US Tariffs Are Impacting the Swiss Stock Market

 The new 39% US import tariff on Swiss goods sent a shock through the Swiss financial markets.
-When trading resumed after the national holiday, the Swiss Market Index (SMI) dipped nearly 2% in early hours, before settling slightly down by 0.2%—a modest drop that masked deeper unease beneath the surface.
+When trading resumed after the national holiday, the SMI dipped nearly 2% in early hours before settling slightly down by 0.2% — a modest drop that masked deeper unease beneath the surface.

 Stocks like UBS and Richemont felt the immediate weight.
 UBS dropped 3.3% at one point before regaining ground, and Richemont closed 1.3% lower.
 Roche, one of the most prominent Swiss pharmaceutical companies, lost 0.8% amid broader uncertainty tied to US trade policy and demands for lower drug prices.

 This isn’t just headline noise.
-According to Lombard Odier, a leading Swiss private bank, the tariffs could reduce Swiss GDP growth from 1.1% to 0.9% in 2025.
-If pharmaceutical exports—Switzerland’s second-largest export sector—face even steeper regulatory or pricing pressure in the US, that figure could drop further.
+According to Lombard Odier, a leading Swiss private bank, the tariffs could reduce Swiss GDP growth from 1.1% to 0.9% in 2026.
+If pharmaceutical exports — Switzerland’s second-largest export sector — face even steeper regulatory or pricing pressure in the US, that figure could drop further.

-What makes this more complex is the Swiss franc, which has appreciated sharply against the dollar in response to Trump’s unpredictable policy moves.
-While this may reflect investor confidence in Switzerland’s stability, it also hurts exports by making Swiss goods more expensive abroad.
+What makes this more complex is the Swiss franc, which has appreciated sharply against the dollar in response to unpredictable US policy moves.
+While that may reflect investor confidence in Switzerland’s stability, it also hurts exports by making Swiss goods more expensive abroad.

-To counter the strong franc and sluggish inflation, the Swiss National Bank (SNB) cut interest rates to zero and may even consider negative rates if disinflationary pressures grow.
-The two-year Swiss government bond yield recently dropped to –0.17%, reflecting market expectations that rates will stay low—or go lower.
+To counter the strong franc and sluggish inflation, the Swiss National Bank cut interest rates to zero and may even consider negative rates if disinflationary pressures grow.
+The two-year Swiss government bond yield recently dropped to minus 0.17%, reflecting market expectations that rates will stay low — or go lower.

-But here’s the twist: while all of this might sound like a reason to stay away, many seasoned investors are seeing opportunity—especially in Swiss blue-chip stocks with international exposure and strong fundamentals.
+But here’s the thing.
+While all of this might sound like a reason to stay away, many seasoned investors are seeing opportunity — especially in Swiss blue-chip stocks with international exposure and strong fundamentals.

 Why Long-Term Investors Are Still Confident in Swiss Equities